HoBeom/obsidian-mouse-navigation/README.md

 ### Development Plans

-We are working on introducing support for more diverse mouse gestures and allowing users to fully customize which actions are triggered by specific gestures.
-Stay tuned for updates that will make navigation even more flexible and powerful!
+Two-step gesture support is now included.
+Future updates will focus on allowing users to fully customize which actions are triggered by each gesture.